 The main bus station is in Santa Elena.
-It’s a huge muddy ground from where depart chicken buses, minibuses, taxis and tuk-tuks.
-It’s pack with touts, tired drivers and helpers busy to retrieve luggage from the roofs of said buses.
+It’s a huge, muddy ground from where chicken buses, minibuses, taxis and tuk-tuks leave.
+It’s packed with touts, tired drivers and helpers busy to retrieve luggage from the roofs of said buses.

-That’s what you first see of Santa Elena.
+That’s your first glimpse of Santa Elena.

 Santa Elena is a long and straight road, sporadically paved and often muddy, of local businesses and market stalls.
 The traffic is crazy too and people only pay attention to the red light when the police, cruising in a Hummer, is around.
-The rest of the time, street lights are merely a suggestion.
+The rest of the time, streetlights are merely a suggestion.

 On our first day, we walked to Santa Elena and wandered in the local market, a maze of small streets, more or less covered by tin roofs and plastic covers.
-Locals were shopping, live chickens in hands, picking fruits and veggies from the stalls on the ground.
-I managed to sneak a few pictures, quick.
+Locals were shopping, live chickens in their hands, picking fruits and veggies from the stalls on the ground.
+I managed to sneak a few pictures, quickly.

 But Latinos, although big on cellphones and various techy gadgets, aren’t shutterbugs.
-And there is the risk factor too: so far, I only take the camera out of my bag when I need it, I don’t have it slung across my shoulders.
+And there is the risk factor too—so far, I only take the camera out of my bag when I need it, I don’t have it slung across my shoulders.

-Because I really don’t want to spend hours editing (I made that mistake last time I was in Latin America!), I want to get the shots right.
+Because I don’t want to spend hours on editing pics (I made that mistake last time I was in Latin America!), I want to get the shots right.
 So I take my time to get the balance, focus and composition right.
 If I need to get closer, I do, so that I won’t need to crop later.
 I’m fairly happy with this new approach.
 I barely edited 90% of the shots so far.